 Nucleic Acid Amplification Test (NAAT) detects the presence of the SARS-CoV-2 virus responsible for the disease.
-The specimen for this test is collected from the upper respiratory tract with the help of the nasopharyngeal swab technique.
-These samples are brought for testing using real-time reverse-transcription polymerase chain reaction or rRT-PCR assay.
+The specimen for this test collected from the upper respiratory tract with the help of the nasopharyngeal swab technique.
+These samples brought for coronavirus testing using real-time reverse-transcription polymerase chain reaction or rRT-PCR assay.
 Though the testing method is intensely reliable for a diagnose, it is not available enough.

-The method is used to detect antibodies in the blood serum which includes antibodies to specific components of pathogens identified by the immune system as a foreign body in a person and also targeted by the response of the system.
+The method used to detect antibodies in the blood serum which includes antibodies to specific components of pathogens identified by the immune system as a foreign body in a person and also targeted by the response of the system.
 This is a widely used test method and is available in almost every country.
 It is highly helpful to detect the rate of infection in a particular community.

 Through the Serological Test technique, it is possible to tell about the individuals who have developed antibodies to the virus so they can serve as a donor to someone infected with coronavirus disease.

 A laboratory information management system can work to expand the capacity of a laboratory involved in testing for COVID-19 specimens.
-The system can enable independent laboratories to double their testing capacity and broaden their capabilities.
+The system can enable independent laboratories to double their coronavirus testing capacity and broaden their capabilities.
 Reliable laboratory information management systems like Prolis can help clinical labs to efficiently, flawlessly, and quickly diagnose people.
 It can do a lot including-

 - Sample management